Added: 7 March 2022

-For a typical household - one that uses 12,000 kWh (kilowatt hours) of gas a year, and 2,900 kWh of electricity a year - it means an annual bill should not rise above £2,074.
+Based on the current cap, for a typical household - one that uses 12,000 kWh (kilowatt hours) of gas a year, and 2,900 kWh of electricity a year - it means an annual bill should not rise above £2,074.

 However, with Government energy rebate scheme, ending in March, it still means big bills for a lot of people, see below for the 2023/24 cost of living payments.

 The amount you pay may also be impacted by your method of payment, e.g. Direct Debit, prepayment meter or by cheque.